In this section

 Let teens know that practicing mindfulness can improve concentration, improve exam performance and reduce symptoms of stress, anxiety and depression.
 Be sure teens who are new to mindfulness know that this is a skill that they will get better at over time.
 In the beginning, it may be hard to keep their mind focused, but the more they practice, the easier it should become.

-Take 5ive™ videos
+Mindfulness and Take 5ive™ videos

 The videos feature calming nature scenes with voiced instructions throughout the practice or animations that are movement based.
 Remind them that it is common for the mind to wander and not to worry, just come back to the practice or movement and continue.